Scarlet Bouvardia

 Maintenance

 Most often used as a flower in mass or singly.
 It makes a beautiful border.
 Trim if a dense appearance is desired.
 Not very winter hardy.
 Can be grown in a container and taken indoors in cold weather.
-Good drainage very important.
-It occurs on rocky slopes and canyon bottoms, pine-oak and juniper-oak woodlands, oak chaparral, and granite slopes at 2500-8000 ft.
-Propagation: seed, softwood cutting, semi-hardwood cutting, root division.
+Good drainage is very important.
+Native habitat: Native habitat: rocky slopes and canyon bottoms, from 2,500-8,000 ft, pine-oak and juniper-oak woodlands, oak chaparral, granite sand.

 Blooms May-November.
 Firecracker-bush has shiny, oval, dark-green leaves.
 Bugle-shaped red flowers occur in loose clusters at ends of branches.
 The Spanish name, Trompetilla, which means “little trumpet,” refers to the corolla’s shape.
 The fruit is a capsule.